yext/answers-search-ui/README.md

     cardMappings: () => {},
     // Optional, used as configuration for any calls to action buttons on the page, see Calls To Action for more details
     callsToAction: () => []
+  },
+  // Configuration for what to display when no results are found.
+  noResults: {
+    // You can specify a custom template for the no results card, otherwise will use the built-in template.
+    template: '<div> <em>No results found!</em> Try again? </div>',
+    // Whether to display all results in the vertical when no results are found.
+Defaults to false.
+In which
+    // case only the no results card will be shown.
+    displayAllResults: false
   }
 })
 ```